ippontech/blog-usa/posts/hybrid-cloud-cloud-responsibly.md

 ![alternate text](https://github.com/ippontech/blog-usa/blob/master/images/2019/08/IpponWay-Software-Architecture.png)

-Our proof of concept uses the HashiStack Consul and Nomad with JHipster to produce a hybrid cloud compatible solution.
+Our proof of concept uses the HashiCorp products Consul and Nomad with JHipster to produce a hybrid cloud compatible solution.
 The solution can be deployed in the cloud or on-prem with the intent that the deployment target does not alter the architecture of the application software.
-Deployment of the application is performed and controlled using HashiCorp Nomad software.
-All configuration information used by the application, and Nomad, is maintained within the HashiCorp Consul software which is distributed in a fault-tolerant manner across the hybrid infrastructure.
+Deployment of the application is performed and controlled using Nomad.
+All configuration information used by the application, and Nomad, is maintained within Consul which is distributed in a fault-tolerant manner across the hybrid infrastructure.
 Nomad, using Consul as a configuration store, deploys and invokes the application code in the target environments (cloud or on-prem) via a job specification.
 These configuration and deployment communications are represented by arrow-less lines connecting the components in the above diagram.

 The JHipster Gateway communicates with Keycloak to perform authentication and authorization against a directory server (typically LDAP or Active Directory).
-User’s information is stored in a federated directory and securely managed with Keycloak, via a dedicated user interface, which provides user authentication and role based access control.
+User information is stored in a federated directory and securely managed with Keycloak, via a dedicated user interface, which provides user authentication and role based access control.
 The JHipster Gateway and microservices enforce role based access (using Spring Security) supported by Keycloak to allow users access to services according to their permissions.

 The microservices are load balanced by Fabio, a fine grained application router that routes subsets of URLs to different instances of micro services.
 The service discovery engine, Consul, finds services in the network, health checks them, and notifies Fabio of what services are healthy/available.
 The container technology, Nomad, defines services to be deployed (Docker) for Consul assigning them names, ports, and tags to tell Fabio what type of service it is.

 The arrowed lines represent the request flow through the deployed application.
 The user interface is a single page application (SPA) that obtains content from the gateway and submits REST calls for data to the gateway.
 The gateway forwards requests to Fabio which are then load balanced and routed to the appropriate microservice to be serviced.
-Additionally, microservices can leverage Kafka streams to support queuing and asynchronous processing for applications having those needs.

 <h2>Example</h2>
 Hybrid Cloud is about running your infrastructure where it makes sense.
-For example, the diagram below shows an application in AWS so that it’s fault tolerant, and it uses Fabio which routes to microservices either on-prem or in the cloud depending on whether it’s a compute-heavy request (cloud) or something simple like a lookup (on-prem).
-While the federated directory and user authentication is kept private on-prem.
+For example, the diagram below shows an application in AWS (so that it’s fault tolerant) and uses Fabio to route to microservices discriminating between on-prem and AWS by compute-heavy (cloud) vs enterprise data lookup (on-prem).
+The sensitive functions of federated directory and user authentication remain on-prem.

 ![alternate text](https://github.com/ippontech/blog-usa/blob/master/images/2019/08/IpponWay-Hybrid-Cloud-Example.png)